-After a number of initiatives, Sonu has now decided to provide meals to 25,000 migrant workers
+Sonu Sood to provide meals to 25,000 migrant workers

+According to a report in Mumbai Mirror, Sonu will arrange these meals for migrant workers residing in Bhiwandi throughout Ramadan, which commences this week.
 A person in the know told the publication, "Someone reached out to Sonu explaining the plight of these migrant workers who hail from states like Karnataka, Uttar Pradesh, Bihar and West Bengal and are currently stuck in Bhiwandi."

+Sonu has set up some kitchens in the suburb for preparation of these meals and will ensure delivery of food to the residents.
 "In these difficult times, it is important for each one of us to stand up for the other.
 Through this initiative, we will provide special meal kits so they don't stay hungry after fasting all day," Sonu said about the initiative.

+These meals will be provided in addition to the 45,000 daily meals that Sonu is already providing to under-privileged people in Mumbai.
 Earlier this month, the actor tied up with Mumbai's civic body BMC in order to provide meals to 45,000 persons daily at designated venues in Andheri, Jogeshwari, Juhu, Bandra.
 Sonu titled the drive Shakti Annadanam, named after his father Shakti Sagar Sood.

 "Some of us are blessed to have food and shelter in these tough times, but there are many who have not had meals in days...
 I hope I am able to help as many people as possible," Sonu had told Mid-Day about the ration drive.

+Prior to that, Sonu offered his hotel in Mumbai as a residential facility to doctors and other healthcare workers who are treating COVID-19 patients.
+The actor approached hospitals across the city to inform about the facility.
 "It's my honor to be able to do my bit for the doctors, nurses and para-medical staff of our country, who've been working day and night," he had said.